|

 cantons of CH

-Practice the towns of FL (has 8 of the 11, at least)
+Practice the towns of FL (has 8 of the 11 towns, unusual format but might do

 Surely you can remember the 2 countries that border